chronicleworks/chronicle/docs/chronicle_architecture.md

 contradict itself, and Chronicle running as a domain-specific GraphQL API.
 Multiple Chronicle domains can share the same Sawtooth ledger and transaction processor, and other Sawtooth applications can also make use of the same ledger being used for provenance.
-Chronicle, Sawtooth and the Chronicle transaction processor can all scale independently within a Kubernetes cluster.
+Chronicle, Sawtooth, and the Chronicle transaction processor can all scale independently within a Kubernetes cluster.

 ![file](diagrams/out/deployment.svg)